Ohiopyle Falls is located right in town.

 Fort Necessity National Battlefield

-Hiking trails weaving through the woods behind the Fort will also give you an idea of what it was like to travel through the area during the time period.
+Hiking trails weaving through the woods behind the Fort will also give you an idea of what it was like to travel through the area during the period of the French & Indian War.

-The site also includes the Mount Washington Tavern and Jumonville Glen, which are open seasonally, as well as the Braddock’s Grave monument.
-The area is worth planning at least a couple of hours to explore, and more time if you plan to thoroughly explore much of the hiking trails.
+The area is worth planning at least a couple of hours to explore, and more time if you plan to do some hiking on the trails.

 Nemacolin Woodlands